 Looking back, I believe his social skills and physical looks made his journey drama-free and enjoyable.
 His over excitabilities are mild.
 He is the lucky one.
 My daughters certainly struggle more.

-If I told you that he started taking college courses at age 15 or that he scored a perfect 800 on the math portion of the SAT or that he collects vintage video gaming systems, would you picture this guy?
+If I told you that he started taking college courses at age 15 or that he scored a perfect 800 on the math portion of the SAT (without studying or any prep!) or that he collects vintage video gaming systems, would you picture this guy?

 Probably not!
 LOL!

-My son will be 24 in April.
+My son will be 25 in April.
+(WOW!)
 He graduated from high school with 48 college credit hours and a TON of academic successes filled his college applications…as well as his work experience, sports history and volunteer hours.